SharePoint/PnP-Guidance/articles/portal-branding.md

 Below list contains the key things **not** to do when it comes to branding your portal:
 - Override branding of Office 365 Suite Bar
 - Customize branding for personal sites
-- Start building branding solution by customizing masterpages
+- By default implement your custom branding by using custom master pages

 ## Overview
 <a name="sectionSection0"> </a>